ema-tumova/demographics-czechia-python/README.md

 ### Demographics of Czechia - Visualization and data analysis in Python

 In this project, I demonstrate my skills in data analysis and data visualization in Python.
-The topic is the development of chosen demographics indicators in Czechia.
+The topic is the development of chosen demographic indicators in Czechia.

 <ins>Summary:<ins>
 - read .csv files from an open data source